sealtd-robotics/Stride_Plotting_GUI/Readme.md

 Using the GUI
 ---
-The GUI will intially pop up showing 3 empty listboxes(labeled Select CSV Files, Select X axis variables, and Select Y axis variables) and 2 buttons (labeled Change Directory and read csv).
+The GUI will intially pop up showing 3 empty listboxes(labeled Select CSV Files, Select X axis variables, and Select Y axis variables) and 2 buttons (labeled 'Change Directory' and 'Read CSV').

 1. The first thing you will want to do is click the 'Change Directory' button.
 This will prompt you to select the folder containing the CSV file(s) you want to get data from.
-Once you have navigated to your folder, click select folder.
+Once you have navigated to your folder, click the confirmation button(could be 'select folder', 'open', 'ok', etc.).
 <br/>

 2. The CSV listbox will be populated with the names of each CSV file in the selected folder.
-Click on the CSV file(s) you would like to look at data for, and then click the 'read csv' button.
+Click on the CSV file(s) you would like to look at data for, and then click the 'Read CSV' button.

 * Note: Repeat step 1 to choose a new directory.
 The X and Y variable listboxes values will clear until you repeat step 2.
-To look at different files in the same directory, simply select/deselect them from the CSV listbox and click 'read csv' again.
+To look at different files in the same directory, simply select/deselect them from the CSV listbox and click 'Read CSV' again.
 This will also reset your X and Y variable listbox selections.

 3. You will now see the X and Y variable listboxes populate with the variable names from the CSV files.
-3 more buttons will also pop up (Select/Plot Path, Plot Y vs X, and Subplot Y vs X)
+4 more buttons will also pop up (Select/Plot Path, Plot Y vs X, and Subplot Y vs X, and Filter)
 <br/>

 4. To plot or subplot data, you will need to select your x and y axis variables from the corresponding listboxes.
 The 'X Axis Variable' listbox allows one selection at a time, with the default selection being 'Time (sec)'.
 The 'Y Axis Variable' listbox allows you to select as many variables as you want at a time.
 Each selected variable in this listbox will be highlighted, and clicking a variable again will deselect it.